Dannie05/I-SEE/README.md

 # DESCRIPTION
-This is a bill payment application, built with nextjs and TypeScript stlyed with tailwind and bootstrap
+This is an e-commerce application, built with nextjs and TypeScript stlyed with tailwind and bootstrap

 # DATABASE
 Mongodb with mongoose